Published December 15, 2019

 Hello all!
-I created this post to be a summary post (a directory of a kind) to answer this question for those starting from the “Start Here” page.
-Below are links to some of my more important posts about first steps (or first things you want to read) once you find out your child has been Lead poisoned.
+I created this post to be a summary (a directory of a kind) to answer this question for those starting from the “Start Here” page.
+Below are links to some of my more important articles about first steps (or first things you want to read) once you find out your child has been Lead poisoned.
 Click here to go back to the “Start Here” post.
-As with everything I write about, I am trying to give my readers a starting point to do their own research and better know what questions to ask and what points to consider when making decisions for their family.
+As with everything we share about, we are trying to give Lead Safe Mama community members a starting point to do their own research and better know what questions to ask and what points to consider when making decisions for their family.

-Please let me know if you think I am missing anything from the list below.
+Please let me know if you think we are missing anything from the list below.

-- The best way to learn about your situation (fast!) would be to watch my documentary film.
+- The best way to learn about your situation (fast!) would be to watch our documentary film.
 It’s a crash course/overview of childhood Lead poisoning.

 - Knowing what symptoms you might expect down the line is very helpful: Symptoms in Children